In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 The menu is heavily seafood based with an oriental vibe but there are some meat and veggie options too and of course there is always lobster!

-The restaurant is very stylish and the humans enjoyed looking at the art on the walls.
-I was more interested in the art on their plates.
+The restaurant at Foresters Hall is very stylish and the humans enjoyed looking at the art on the walls.
+We were more interested in the art on their plates.

 The menu is seasonal and once again seafood heavy - but what else would you expect on a small island!
 All the dishes were beautifully presented and delicious.